Last Updated on July 11, 2026 by Daniel Globe

 - Inspect your credit card statement once the booking shows Ticketed.

-- Message @AmericanAir on Twitter with your current PNR.
+- Message @AmericanAir on Twitter/X with your PNR.

 Resolve Print Errors